hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 * UI test:
   * is also called Integration test.
   * test user interactions with the app.
-  * make sure that all the pieces fit well together.
+  * make sure that all classes fit well together.

 Both are equally important.

-If you only write unit tests, you can only guarantee that each class/component is good by itself.
-But in reality, it usually breaks when put together with other parts.
-It would become like this:
+If you only write unit tests and completely ignore UI tests, you'll be trapped in this situation:

 ![2 unit tests, 0 integration test](/images/how-to-write-automated-ui-tests-in-ios/unittest-integrationtest.gif)

-Writing only UI tests is not recommended either.
-Many edge cases can be spotted early using uint test

-# Our sample app:
+Each window works fine on its own.
+But when put together, bad things happen.
+You can see how mad that man is. 😉

+UI tests are simple.
+Even simpler than unit tests.

+Today we're gonna learn to write some very basic UI tests and yet still cover a fully-functional app from start to finish.

+# What app will we be working on?

 It's a simple note-taking app with the following features: